What is Ontario Doing?

-To prevent this unwanted invader from coming into the province, Ontario has regulated Parrot Feather as prohibited under the Invasive Species Act.
+To prevent this unwanted invader from coming into the province, Ontario has regulated parrot feather as prohibited under the Invasive Species Act, 2015.
 For more information on the Invasive Species Act and Regulations visit www.ontario.ca/invasionON.

-Parrot Feather is an invasive perennial aquatic plant native to South America.
+Parrot feather is an invasive perennial aquatic plant native to South America.
 It was introduced to North America around 1890 as an aquarium and aquatic garden plant.
-Due to intentional and accidental releases it was able to escape into waterways and spread by plant fragments.
-Parrot Feather is limited to non-tidal waters including lakes, ponds and slow moving streams.
-The populations found in North America are female plants and as a result can only reproduce vegetatively.
-Parrot Feather is commonly sold in stores as an aquarium plant and is often not disposed of properly.
+Due to intentional and accidental releases, it was able to escape into waterways and spread by plant fragments.
+Parrot feather is limited to non-tidal waters, including lakes, ponds, and slow-moving streams.
+The populations found in North America are female plants, and as a result, can only reproduce vegetatively.

-Parrot Feather ranges in at least 26 states throughout the United States.
-In Canada populations have been found in the Fraser Valley of British Columbia and in Midhurst, Ontario.
+Parrot feather is known to occur in at least 26 states throughout the United States.
+In Canada, populations have been found in the Fraser Valley of British Columbia and in Midhurst, Ontario.
 The population in Midhurst was found in an isolated pond and was successfully eradicated in 2006.

 Impacts of Parrot Feather

-The impacts of Parrot Feather are highly contributed to the dense mats that are formed, including
+The impacts of parrot feather are highly contributed to by the dense mats that are formed, including:

-- Affecting recreational activities such as boating, swimming and fishing.
+- Affects recreational activities such as boating, swimming, and fishing.

-- Creating stagnant waters increasing breeding grounds for mosquitoes.
+- Creates stagnant waters, increasing breeding grounds for mosquitoes.

 How to Identify Parrot Feather

-- Herbaceous, submerged aquatic plant reaching 2-5 m.
+- Herbaceous, submerged aquatic plant reaching 2 to 5 m.

-- Leaves are whorled and feather-like with 20-30 segments per leaf.
+- Leaves are whorled and feather-like with 20 to 30 segments per leaf.

-- Submersed leaves are 1.5-3.5 cm long and emergent leaves are 2-5 cm long and much greener.
+- Submerged leaves are 1.5 to 3.5 cm long and emergent leaves are 2 to 5 cm long and much greener.

 - Flowers in axils of emergent leaves, forming a terminal spike above water.